3ntr0pia/3ntr0pia/README.md

 # Hello!
+I'm Lau 👋

-I'm Lau although on the internet I like to call myself "3ntr0pia".👋
+(Although on the internet I like to call myself "3ntr0pia").
 Welcome to my GitHub profile!
 I'm a newcomer to the world of programming, but my curiosity for code started at a young age.
 I remember tinkering with game codes and creating mods as a child.
 While I pursued a degree in audiovisuals, I soon realized it wasn't my true passion.
 Now, I'm venturing into the vast universe of programming, eager to explore and learn.

 ## 🎮 Hobbies: